slashbade/Dynkin_computations/Readme.md

 ## Introduction

-This is the repo for my final year project.
-The goal of this project is to design an learning algorithm based on Dynkin's diagram.
+This is an auxilliary lib for my final year project, which aims to create a working high performance tensor-based implementation of Lie structure theory.
+The goal of the whole project is to design an learning algorithm based on structure theory of Lie algebra.

 ## Basic

 Contains basic definition and operation for Lie algebra.

+## Reference

+- Computing Cartan subalgebras of Lie algebras, De Graaf et al., 1996
+- Handbook of Computatational Group Theory, O’Brien, 2005